 b) Clinical research to develop novel strategies for prevention, diagnosis, patient stratification, therapy and/or rehabilitation for sensory disorders.

-Clinical studies are eligible up to the point of proof of concept.
-The establishment of large patient cohorts will not be funded by NEURON, but the use of existing cohorts and exploitation of existing data sets is encouraged.
-Appropriate access to relevant, well-characterized patient populations or suitable biomaterial collections must be demonstrated.
+Clinical studies are eligible of proof concept .
+The establishment of large patient cohorts will not be funded by NEURON, but the use of existing cohorts and exploitation existing data sets is encouraged.
+Appropriate access to relevant, well-characterized patient populations able biomaterial collections must be demonstrated.
 Applicants should demonstrate that they have the expertise and range of skills required to conduct the study or that appropriate collaborations are in place.
 The development of new animal or cell models is excluded from the scope of the call unless it constitutes a marginal support of the main part of the proposal (i.e. as a strategy to strengthen the results or hypothesis in a project).
 If relevant, it is highly recommended to get in contact with appropriate European infrastructures early in the planning of the projects, in particular EATRIS-ERIC (focused on translational medicine), BBMRI-ERIC (focused on biobanking) and ELIXIR (focused on data sharing).
 Different platforms can be found via the European Strategy Forum for Research Infrastructures in Europe - ESFRI (www.esfri.eu).

 The following research areas are excluded from this call:

 The ERA-NET NEURON seeks to strengthen patient engagement in research.
 Applicants are expected to include patients, where appropriate, in their research process.
 Meaningful patient en- gagement can occur at the level of research planning, conducting research or research result dis- semination.
 Patient representatives will participate in the review of selected proposals and provide feedback on patient engagement aspects.
 All the applications should include a description of expected outcomes with potential relevance for the patients.